 The one change I shouldn't have made was in building in a touch of down thrust.
 I ended up shimming up the nose block to where it was in Curt's plan.
 This is the only plane I own than needs absolutely no down or right thrust.
 Had I built it exactly to plan, I wouldn't have needed to do any flight trimming.
 Although not really a change, I also glued about three dozen gussets into the fuselage to give it added strength.
-Three dozen is probably a bit overkill, but I tend to be a bit fanatical about those little triangles, especially after Kelcy told me that he snapped the fuselage of his Whimsy during either a winding or flying accident.
+Three dozen is probably a bit overkill, but I tend to be a bit fanatical about those little triangles, especially after Kelcy told me that he snapped the fuselage of his Whimsey during either a winding or flying accident.
 Covering is with (don't read this you purists) Hallmark tissue, attached with diluted white glue and sealed with wife-approved diluted white glue as well.

 The plane has around a 16" or 17" wingspan, weight is around 20 grams.

-Whimsy flies on a single loop or 3/16" rubber.
+Whimsey flies on a single loop or 3/16" rubber.
 The prop shown is a 6" Peck, although I recently changed to a 7", which has made it fly a bit slower.
 I'm thinking of trying an 8" or 9" prop in the near future since it seems to handle the torque with no problems.
-With around 700 or 800 winds (the most I've put in so far), the Whimsy does around 30 seconds in a nice wide circle.
+With around 700 or 800 winds (the most I've put in so far), the Whimsey does around 30 seconds in a nice wide circle.
 The plane climbs really well during the initial power burst, getting up to around 50 feet before leveling off.